AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/adobe-campaign.md

 >- The preferred method to send data to Adobe Campaign is through [!DNL Amazon S3] or [!DNL Azure Blob].

-After connecting Platform to your [!DNL Amazon S3] or [!DNL Azure Blob] storage, you must set up the data import from your storage location into Adobe Campaign.
+After connecting [!DNL Platform] to your [!DNL Amazon S3] or [!DNL Azure Blob] storage, you must set up the data import from your storage location into Adobe Campaign.
 To learn how to accomplish this, refer to the following Adobe Campaign documentation pages:
 - [Get started with data import and export](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/importing-and-exporting-data/get-started-data-import-export.html) and [Data loading (file)](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/action-activities/data-loading--file-.html) in the Adobe Campaign Classic documentation.
 - [Get started with processes and data management](https://experienceleague.adobe.com/docs/campaign-standard/using/managing-processes-and-data/get-started-workflows.html) and [Load file](https://experienceleague.adobe.com/docs/campaign-standard/using/managing-processes-and-data/data-management-activities/load-file.html) in the Adobe Campaign Standard documentation.